slowernews/wisdom-tldr/README.md

 <!-- > *'Instead of generalizing, stick with the facts.'* -->

-CHALLENGE: always strive to achieve a win-win situation.
+HOWEVER, always strive to achieve a win-win situation.
 The deal will fall if both sides don't take what they need from it.

 > *'Peace cannot be kept by force.
 It can only be achieved by understanding.'*